-- Cases involving eviction based or other types of lease or rule violations are not restrained by this Federal law and landlords can proceed as you normally would – except the New Jersey Courts are currently closed.
-Despite this closure, we recommend that you file what you can as soon as you can to get in line.
+- Cases involving an eviction based or other types of lease or rule violations are not restrained by this Federal law and landlords can proceed as you normally would – except the New Jersey Courts are currently closed.
+Despite this closure, we recommend that you file what you can as soon as possible so you can to get “in line” when the moratorium ends.

-This Federal law prohibits landlords from filing tenancy complaints based upon nonpayment of rent if your property is a “covered property” until July 25, 2020.
-“Covered properties” include any property covered by the Violence Against Women Act, and that includes any property involved with any (even only one) section 8 subsidy and Tax Credit Properties.
-Any property encumbered by mortgage which is “federally backed” e.g., by Fannie Mae is also a “covered property”.
+The Cares Act prohibits landlords from filing tenancy complaints based upon non-payment of rent until July 25, 2020 if your property is a “covered property”.
+“Covered properties” include any property covered by the Violence Against Women Act, and that includes any property involved with any (even only one) section 8 subsidy or Tax Credit Property.
+Any property encumbered by a mortgage which is “federally backed” e.g., by Fannie Mae is also a “covered property”.

 CARES Act Moratorium on Residential Evictions

 As we get closer to the end of the CARES Act moratorium, it is appropriate to focus on the details of the law.
 Here is the section of the CARES applicable to this moratorium:

 “(b) MORATORIUM-During the 120-day period beginning on the date of enactment of this Act, the lessor of a covered dwelling may not,

 (1) make, or cause to be made, any filing with the court of jurisdiction to initiate a legal action to recover possession of the covered dwelling from the tenant for nonpayment of rent or other fees or charges; or

 (2) charge fees, penalties, or other charges to the tenant related to such nonpayment of rent.